fbpx

 Honolulu, on the island of Oahu, is the medical hub of Hawaii.
 The city has a wonderful public transit bus system that connects the city to most of the hospitals.

-Queens Medical Center, Straub Clinic, Kuakini Medical Center and Kapiolani Medical Center are all on major Honolulu bus routes.
+Queens Medical Center, Straub Clinic, Kuakini Medical Center, and Kapiolani Medical Center are all on major Honolulu bus routes.
 If you are working in one of those medical centers, consider finding housing on a bus route.
 You can buy monthly bus passes from 7-11 and ABC stores.
 The passes do sell out, so try to buy a couple of days before the first of the month.

 The Bus running through Honolulu